philevans/h264/README.md

-codec
+h264
 ====

-Golang h264 encoder and decoder.
+H264 encoder and decoder using ffmpeg.

 H264 encoding example: